LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-benchmarking.md

    deployments, who are likely to a wider range of the supported SQL features

-The embedded style of statement is typically used within the application process space,the code written by these developers is often tightly coupled with the SQLite library.
+The embedded style of statement is typically used within the application process space, the code written by these developers is often tightly coupled with the SQLite library.
 The online style of SQL statement is typically more loosely coupled with the database implementation and these developers may switch to execute similar SQL statements on different databases.
 Further this second style